flrd/standardlastprofile/README.md

 profile of an individual customer, but represents a valid approximation for a larger group of similar customers.

-For each combination of `profile`, `period` and `day` there are 96 x 1/4h-measurements in watts.
-If you have no idea what the profile `H0` stands for, you are not alone.
+For each combination of `profile_id`, `period` and `day` there are 96 x 1/4h-measurements in watts.
+If you have no idea what `H0` stands for, you are not alone.

 - `H0`: households (German: “Haushalte”)
 - `G0` to `G6`: commerce (“Gewerbe”)